-The Brown County Library System
+The Brown County Library

 In 1980 and 1993, the Brown County Library was named Wisconsin Library of the Year and in 1994, Library Journal and Gale Research Inc. recognized the library’s effective, diverse and efficient service to the community by naming the library, National Library of the Year.

-Brown County Library is committed to:
+By living our values, Brown County Library commits to:

 - Provide free, equitable access to curated resources and services.